GWartelle/ShinyAgency/README.md

 ### Prerequisites

 To use this project, you must have <a href="https://nodejs.org/en">Node.js</a> installed, and also <a href="https://git-scm.com/downloads">Git</a> if you want to clone this repository.
+You can also use <a href="https://yarnpkg.com/">Yarn</a>, if you prefer it over npm.

 ### Installation

 To install this project, you must :

-1. Use your terminal to go in the directory you want to install the project in
+1. Use your terminal to go in the directory you want to install the project in :
    ```sh
    cd path/to/your/directory
    ```